ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 ```

 ### Stitch Triggers
-MongoDB does not provide triggers as known in the RDBMS world.
+MongoDB does not provide triggers, as known in the RDBMS world.
-With MongoDB change streams, you can build your own triggers in your application.
+With MongoDB change streams you can build your own triggers in your application.
-This comes with the cost of handling the complexity of change streams yourself, for example : how to resume the change stream after a network issue?
+This comes with the cost of handling the complexity of change streams yourself.
+For example: how to resume the change stream after a network issue?
 So that's why there is Stitch Triggers to make this easier.

 Stitch triggers combines change streams with Stitch Functions.